BankAxept/bankaxept-epayment-development-kit/README.md

 * Token Requestor API
 * Wallet API

+## Versioning

+The dependency version of this repository follows the `MAJOR.MINOR.PATCH` format.

+* **Major version**: This version is used in the URI, like `/v1/`, and indicates breaking changes to the API.
+Internally, the URI is utilized to route to the correct internal execution.
+* **Minor and Patch versions**: These versions remain transparent in the API and are used internally for backward-compatible additions and updates.

+Diverging from the above versioning scheme requires approval from all integrators.

 ## Maven artifacts for Java clients

 There are three Maven artifacts available, one for each if the ePayment APIs: